The Unified Namespace (UNS) in Manufacturing

 Content

-The data problem in the manufacturing industry
+The data problem in manufacturing

 1. analyzing past business processes to create transparency for key performance indicators such as OEE